 Foundation at Heronshaw consists of three classes - Bears, Lions and Crocodiles.
 The classes are of mixed ability with a maximum of 30 children in each.
 Foundation is supported by a team of highly skilled teaching assistants.
 Foundation is led by Miss Boothroyd, one of our assistant heads.

-Our Foundation area has three classrooms, a shared area, a garden area for quiet learning and an outdoor area for active learning.
+Our Foundation area has three classrooms, a shared area, a an additional garden area and an outdoor area for active and physical learning.
 We also have a mud kitchen for creative and messy exploration.

 Our children come from a variety of pre-schools, nurseries and other day care providers.
 The experiences that children have before joining us here at Heronshaw are all very different, however we strongly believe that this diversity is a strength.

 Each half term we will publish additional information about the skills and learning that will be covered in key areas of the curriculum.
 Please refer to the overviews when focusing on how to support your child at home.
 Your child's class teacher will be able to talk through any queries that you may have.

 The first chapter of your child’s education at school begins here and includes children aged between 4-5 years.
 During this year of the Foundation Stage, a carefully integrated programme of learning is provided which covers seven key areas:

 - Expressive Arts and Design